rohit-sahasrabuddhe/structure-aware-divergence/README.md

 # structure-aware-divergence

-This repository accompanies Sahasrabuddhe and Lambiotte.
+This repository accompanies Sahasrabuddhe and Lambiotte (2026): https://arxiv.org/abs/2603.22237.

 We provide software to implement the methods proposed in the paper and include notebooks to replicate the results.

 `tools` contains the code for our structure-aware methods.
 - `core.py` contains core tools for computing entropies, divergences, and Bregman information.